Trump bashes Democratic rivals during pre-Super Bowl show

 “Thanks to President Trump, people like Alice are getting a second chance,” the ad’s text reads, adding: “Politicians talk about criminal justice reform.
 President Trump got it done.”

-Trump’s second ad will highlight his record, especially on the economy, arguing that, “Under President Trump, America is stronger, safer and more prosperous than ever before.”
+A second Trump ad — which ran after the game had ended, instead of during the game as his campaign had said — arguedthat, “Under President Trump, America is stronger, safer and more prosperous than ever before.”

 Bloomberg, whose spot was scheduled to air during the second half of the game, also chose an emotional subject, featuring a grieving mother who lost her son to gun violence.
 George Kemp Jr., who dreamed of one day playing in the NFL, was only 20 when he was fatally shot in 2013.